robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

         def _report_failed_scheduling(event: EventEvent, pod_name: str, message: str): custom_message = ""
             if "affinity/selector" in message:
-                custom_message = "Your pode has a node 'selector' configured, which means it can't just run on any node.
+                custom_message = "Your pod has a node 'selector' configured, which means it can't just run on any node.
 For more info, see: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector"

             # this is how you send data to slack or other destinations